Home Diseases and Conditions Arthritis

 Where the beams converge, the ultrasound produces precise ablation (thermal destruction of tissue) enabling the nerves that carry painful signals from arthritis to be treated without surgery.

 There are multiple targets that can be treated.
-This section gives overall information, but please see specific entries for arthritis of the knee, hip, hand, and sacroiliac joint as well as the section on back pain.
+This section gives overall information, but please see the subheadings in this article for more details on knee, hip, hand, and sacroiliac joint.
+There is also a separate section on back pain.
 For many types of arthritis, the option of joint replacement is considered.
 Unfortunately, even with a quality primary joint replacement, the new joints do wear out, raising the need for a revision joint replacement (a second procedure on a previously replaced joint).
 The revision surgery is a much more difficult task than a primary one.
 The use of focused ultrasound in delaying the timing of the primary joint replacement, may eliminate the need for a revision surgery.
+A recent study has begun using neuroimmune modulation to treat patients with rheumatoid arthritis.

 Advantages